Alma Lake (Wisconsin): Wildlife

-Alma Lake is home to 34 native aquatic plant species including one species listed as a species special concern by the Wisconsin Natural Heritage Inventory Program; the northeastern bladderwort.
+Alma Lake is home to 34 native aquatic plant species including one species listed as a species of special concern by the Wisconsin Natural Heritage Inventory Program, the northeastern bladderwort.
 The most common plant in Alma Lake is dwarf watermilfoil.
 The only invasive species that has been identified in Alma Lake is the Chinese mystery snail.
-Alma Lake has not been invaded by zebra mussels due to its pH of 6.8 and its very low concentration of calcium.
+Alma Lake has not been affected by zebra mussels, another invasive species, due to its pH of 6.8 and its very low concentration of calcium.
 Alma Lake is also home to a number of fish including: muskellunge, panfish, largemouth bass, smallmouth bass, walleye, crappie, rock bass, sunfish, bluegill, perch, and northern pike.
 With intermediate levels of primary production, Alma Lake's trophic status is mesotrophic.

-Human Use
+Human use

-Alma Lake's watershed is made up of largely of forests.
+Alma Lake's watershed is made up largely of forests.
 Home developments are the most significant development in the area, taking up only 2% of the 789,140 square meter watershed.
 Only 1% of the watershed is made up of wetlands.